MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 }
 ```

-## Windows 10, version 1809 Extension
+## Custom Media Source extension to expose IMFActivate (available in Windows 10, version 1809)

-In addition to the above list of interface that must be supported for a Custom Media Source, one of the limitations imposed by Custom Media Source operation within the Frame Server architecture is that there can only be one instance of the UMDF driver "activated" through the pipeline.
+In addition to the above list of interfaces that must be supported for a Custom Media Source, one of the limitations imposed by Custom Media Source operation within the Frame Server architecture is that there can only be one instance of the UMDF driver "activated" through the pipeline.

 For example, if you have a physical device which installs a UMDF stub driver in addition to it’s non-AV Stream driver package, and you attach more than one of those physical devices to a computer, while each instance of the UMDF driver will get a unique symbolic link name, the activation path for the Custom Media Source will not have a means to communicate the symbolic link name associated with the Custom Media Source at the time of creation.